creative-workflow/easy-terminal-app/README.md

   * dont create log folder if log to file is disabled
   * add `say_ok` and `say_failed` to lib/color
   * dont show lib info when printing help
+  * auto load all files in lib folder

 ### 1.0
   * initial release